csaid/csaid.github.io/_posts/2022-01-01-waning-immunity-paradox-of-r0.md

 _**Disclaimer:** I'm not an epidemiologist, so adjust your priors accordingly.
 Code available [here](https://gist.github.com/csaid/2f1c8247d3e9dd015da6d36c1fcf882a)._

-A classic finding from epidemiology is that in a single wave epidemic, reducing R0 lowers the number of cases.
+A classic finding from epidemiology is that in a single-wave epidemic, reducing R0 lowers the number of cases.
 To reduce R0, most countries have adopted some combination of Non-Pharmaceutical Interventions (NPIs) like masks and testing.

 But in a multi-wave epidemic with waning immunity, a contrarian intuition about R0 might cross one’s mind.
 By keeping cases low, might we be making our population _more vulnerable_ to the next wave?
 The dynamic could be similar to forest fires.
 We might be able to stop forest fires now, but we’ll just build up dry tinder for a worse forest fire later.
 Since waves of Covid are inevitable, why bother fighting it?